Course overview

 See what it’s like to study at our modern, enterprising and dynamic business school

-The total cost of the Level 7 Senior Leader Apprenticeship is a maximum of £14,000.
+The total cost of the Level 7 SLA is a maximum of £14,000.
 Organisations can fund £14,000 of the fees through their Apprenticeship Levy.
 Non-levy paying employers, such as SMEs, can request funding through the Apprenticeship Service.
 If accepted, this involves co-investment.
 The employer pays 5% towards the cost of apprenticeship training (a maximum of £700).
 They can apply to the government to cover 95% of the levy funding, up to a maximum of £13,300.

 Please note, we can only respond to enquiries from employers, or individuals with agreement from their employer to undertake an apprenticeship.